Experimental Study on Reinforcement Learning-based Control of an Acrobot: Abstract

 \section{Abstract}

 We present computational and experimental results on how an artificial intelligence (AI) learns to control an Acrobot using reinforcement learning (RL).
-Thereby the experimental setup is designed as an embedded system, which is of interest for robotics and energy harvesting applications.
+For this, the experimental setup is designed as an embedded system, which is of interest for robotics and energy harvesting applications.
 Specifically, we study the control of angular velocity of the Acrobot, as well as control of its total energy, which is the sum of the kinetic and the potential energy.
+We use an RL approach to these control problems, as it circumvents the user to derive the Acrobot's complicated equations of motion.
 By this means the RL algorithm is designed to drive the angular velocity or the energy of the first pendulum of the Acrobot towards a desired value.
 With this, libration or full rotation of the unactuated pendulum of the Acrobot is achieved.
 Moreover, investigations of the Acrobot control are carried out, which lead to insights about the influence of the state space discretization, the episode length, the action space or the mass of the driven pendulum on the RL control.
 By further numerous simulations and experiments the effects of parameter variations are evaluated.
+Finally, we compare the achieved performance of the RL controller to results of a sliding mode controller.
+Both controllers are able to stabilize the Acrobot at a desired energy with comparable performance.
+Thereby, it turns out that the RL controller has some advantages compared to the sliding mode controller.